Claim asylum in the UK

 Your caseworker will make notes in a document called an ‘interview record’.
 You’ll get a copy of this at the end of the interview.

-Most asylum interviews happen over video calls.
-The audio will be recorded, and you’ll receive a copy of the recording after the interview.
+Video interviews are recorded and you’ll receive a copy after the interview.

-You can bring a legal representative to this interview, for example a lawyer or solicitor.
+You can bring a legal representative to this interview, for example an immigration adviser, lawyer or solicitor.
 Find out if you can get help paying for legal advice about asylum.

 Your interview will take place even if your legal representative is not there.
 You cannot ask for more time to get a legal representative.